FraserChiok/mp-automation-script/README.md

     chmod +x setup_lvm.sh
     ```

-4. Execute the script:
+4. Customize the script by modifying the variables at the beginning:

     ```bash
+    # Define variables
+    ACTUALDIR="/var/log"       # Specify the directory to mount the logical volume.
+    VG="vg0"                   # Specify the volume group name.
+    DEVICE="/dev/nvme0n1"      # Specify the device on which to create the volume group.
+    LV_SIZE="2G"               # Specify the size of the logical volume.
+    ```

+5. Execute the script:

+    ```bash
     ./setup_lvm.sh
     ```

-5. After running the script, manually check the logical volume by using `lsblk`:
+6. After running the script, manually check the logical volume by using `lsblk`:

     ```bash
     lsblk
     ```

-### Customization

-You can customize the script by modifying the variables at the beginning of the script:

-- `ACTUALDIR`: Specify the directory to mount the logical volume.
-- `VG`: Specify the volume group name.
-- `DEVICE`: Specify the device on which to create the volume group.
-- `LV_SIZE`: Specify the size of the logical volume.

 ### Example Output

-    ```bash
-    lsblk
-    ```

 ```plaintext
 NAME                MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT